 - Information about your previous entries to the United States.
 This section is more problematic.
 If you have entered the U.S. without inspection more than once, it’s possible you have become subject to a “permanent bar” to U.S. immigration, for which no waiver is available.
 Consult an attorney, and see “The Permanent Bar to Immigration for Certain Repeat Violators” for more information on this.

 - Information about your immigration or criminal history.
 You’ll need to truthfully answer questions about past crimes, immigration violations and fraud, and other issues that might make you inadmissible for reasons other than unlawful presence.
 A “Yes” answer to any of these will result in denial of your provisional waiver application.
 But resist the temptation to lie!
 Doing so can get you into bigger trouble than the original ground of inadmissibility.
 Consult an immigration attorney if you aren’t sure you can truthfully answer “No” to any of these questions.
 When you visit the attorney, bring any evidence you have concerning the issue, such as police or court records.

-- Information about your qualifying U.S. relative.
+- Information about your qualifying relative.
 This is probably the same person as in the previous section, but not necessarily.
 It is the person (or persons) who will suffer extreme hardship if your waiver application and thus green card is denied.
-This person must be your U.S. citizen spouse or parent – hardship to children does not count for the provisional waiver.
+This person must be your U.S. citizen or lawful permanent resident spouse or parent – hardship to your children does not count for the provisional waiver.

 - Additional information.
 You will be given space to add information that is relevant to your application.
 Another option is to attach a written statement summarizing your request (which is a task that many people find they prefer a lawyer’s help with).